menu

 Demographics

-The per capita income in Bunnlevel in 2018 was $32,163, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $128,652 for a family of four.
+The per capita income in Bunnlevel in 2018 was $33,125, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $132,500 for a family of four.
 However, Bunnlevel contains both very wealthy and poor people as well.

 Bunnlevel is an extremely ethnically-diverse town.
 The people who call Bunnlevel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bunnlevel residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bunnlevel include English, German, Scottish, Scots-Irish, and Norwegian.
+Important ancestries of people in Bunnlevel include English, Scottish, Scots-Irish, Norwegian, and Irish.

 The most common language spoken in Bunnlevel is English.
 Other important languages spoken here include Italian and Polish.